ea5gvk/m0glj-HBNet-GPS/install.md

  Contains settings for logging to file, console, etc. Set log level here.
 Leave as default.

- **[APRS]**

-**Note: This APRS stanza only applies to the _aprs_features_ beanch of the project.
-It is requires for beaconing the position of connected peers (repeaters or hotspots) and does not affect any GPS data from radios.
-This stanza only needs to be in hblink.cfg.**

- This stanza contains the settings for APRS-IS, this stanza only applies to the **_aprs_features_** branch.
-When beaconing the location of a connected hotspot or repeater (not GPS location of a radio), the settings here are used.

  **[GPS_DATA]**

 **Note: The GPS_DATA stanza is only required in the configuration file that gps_data.py will be using.**